 Even the construction of the Wall of Death tells the story of a dream come true.
 Stunt rider Jay Lightnin’ from Massachusetts built one in his backyard in the late 1990s.
 By hand.
 On his own.
 Without a blueprint.

-Lightnin’, a legend among stunt riders, had been appearing in shows at other people’s motordromes for the previous 27 years.
+Lightnin’, a legend among stunt riders, had been appearing in shows at other people’s motordromes for 27 years.
 But he had a craving for independence, within a system that was already radically independent.

 When Lightnin’ had to take a break due to injury, Ransom took over some of the responsibilities for the Wall Of Death show.

 Back at the motordrome, the riders enter the drum one after the other through a narrow, folding door.
-White-haired 66-year-old Wahl E Walker gets into the saddle of a 1975 Harley-Davidson.
+White-haired 66-year-old Wahl E. Walker gets into the saddle of a 1975 Harley-Davidson.
 Walker is the world’s oldest hellrider still performing regularly.

-Rider number two performs under a stage name: Sergeant Mikey J. He’s a wiry guy who never stops smiling, even when he’s riding round the Wall Of Death.
+Rider number two performs under a stage name: Sergeant Mikey J. He’s a wiry guy who never stops smiling, even when he’s riding round the Wall of Death.

 Ransom is the last man to enter; there must always be three men in the motordrome.
 Should Walker and the Sergeant crash during their joint routine, Ransom would be the man to get the rescue workers into the drum.
-The door of the Wall Of Death is constructed in such a way that it can only be opened from the inside.
+The door of the Wall of Death is constructed in such a way that it can only be opened from the inside.